JavanXD/Raceocat/browser-extension/README.md

 ### Monitoring live requests

-Once installed you will see a blue cloud button in the toolbar, to the left of the URL bar.
+Once installed you will see a green cat button in the toolbar, to the left of the URL bar.
 Click that to start monitoring requests.

 ### Configuring Dispatcher